 Burn injuries can be caused by product defects, workplace injuries, or another person’s negligence.
-The person or company responsible for the burn injury is liable to the victim for damages.
-Even if the injury victim was partially to blame for the accident, he or she could be awarded partial damages based on the defendant’s level of fault.
+The person or company responsible for the burn injury is liable to you for damages.
+Even if you were partially to blame for the accident, you could be awarded partial damages based on the defendant’s level of fault.

 The compensation for a burn injury can include damages for the loss of a job, medical bills, and continuing medical care.
-A personal injury lawsuit can help victims and their families recover damages, including:
+A personal injury lawsuit can help you and your family recover damages, including:

 Common causes of burn injuries include: